-This is quite tragic, as a lot of grew up with the animated Justice League show and remember a time where George Miller’s Justice League had us foaming at the mouth.
+This is quite tragic, as a lot of fans (myself included) grew up with the animated Justice League show and remember a time where the now cancelled George Miller’s Justice League had us foaming at the mouth.
 The fans deserved better, the actors deserved better, the crew deserved better, and Zack Snyder deserved better.

 2020 Update: The Snyder Cut of Justice League will release on HBOmax in 2021.
 Thankfully, no reshoots will appear in this version of the movie.